cofoundry-cms/Cofoundry.Docs/src/Framework/Data Access/Entity Framework & DbContext Tools.md

-﻿Cofoundry uses Entity Framework Core as its ORM strategy.
+Cofoundry uses Entity Framework Core as its ORM strategy.
 You are free to use other tools and methodologies for your data access but using EF will allow you to re-use some of the existing Cofoundry features.

 ## DbContext Tools